DerButschi/CMAutoEditor/README.md

 - You will see a countdown start to tick down.
 - During that time go back to the scenario editor.
 - Watch the script clicking...
+- Rather unceremoniouslz the script is done when no more clicking or height changing happens.

 ## Input Data
 The script takes data in csv-format with a header x,y,z. x and y denote the position of a value on the map *in units of map squares*. x=2, y=1 denotes the 3rd